Who is responsible for paying the Solicitor?

 - Preferred debts and Preferential debts – these are very rare and will not apply in most cases.
 This can refer to wages or money owed to employees.
 For example if their is money owed to a carer they were employing.

 - Unsecured creditors –This is a creditor that has lent money without a obtaining a specified assets as collateral.
 An example of this kind of debt is bank loans, credit and store cards but can also include utility bills and debts to local and central government.

 - Interest due on unsecured debts. – this is interest that has accrued on a unpaid unsecured debt.

 - Deferred debts– This is debt made in a somewhat informal way, for example a loan made between family members.

-If the executor is aware that after paying the debts that have priority over Testamentary expense (secured creditors and funeral expenses) there will be nothing left in the estate but choose to use a solicitor, it is the executor’s responsibility to pay the solicitors fees as they engaged the solicitor’s services even though the estate was unable to fund the expense.
+If the executor is aware that after paying the debts that have priority over Testamentary expense (secured creditors and funeral expenses) there will be nothing left in the estate but choose to use a solicitor, it is the executor who is responsible for paying the solicitor fees as they engaged the solicitor’s services even though the estate was unable to fund the expense.